 - Holding the private keys is not determinative.
-Under some custodial arrangements, the custodian holds the private cryptographic keys necessary to execute a transaction from the wallet in which the depositor's digital assets are held (see Introduction).
-When considering the effect of this on the accounting ownership evaluation, we believe an entity would not substantively weight that the custodian could, by virtue of holding the private keys, decline to execute a valid transaction requested by the depositor.
+When considering the effect of this on the accounting ownership evaluation of holding the private cryptographic keys (private key information) necessary to execute transactions from the wallet in which the digital assets are held, we believe an entity should not substantively weight that the custodian could, by virtue of holding the private keys, decline to execute a valid transaction requested by the depositor.
 Instead, an entity would look at the rights and obligations of the parties to execute transactions and assume both parties to the custodial agreement will abide by its terms and conditions. - Omnibus wallet considerations.
 In a segregated wallet structure, the deposited digital assets are held in a separate wallet (or wallets) i.e. with its (their) own cryptographic keys from those of other depositors.
 In an omnibus wallet structure, the depositor's digital assets are (1) commingled with those of other depositors in one or more custodial wallets, and (2) typically acknowledged by both parties to be fungible with those of other depositors.